kentico-ericd/xperience-manager/README.md

 ## Getting started

 This tool must be run from a parent directory containing one or more Xperience by Kentico projects, for example the C:\inetpub\wwwroot directory.
-When you [install](#installing-a-new-project) a new instance, a new profile is created in the `xman.config` file, allowing you to manage multiple installations without changing directory.
+When you [install](#installing-a-new-project) a new instance, a new profile is created in the `xman.json` file, allowing you to manage multiple installations without changing directory.

 ## Usage